danielsneijers/blended/README.md

     $ npm install
     $ npm start

+ A fresh copy of the app will be waiting for you at localhost:8080

 ## Preparing for Deployment

 Running a build with minification and optimized assets for deployment.